kry496/Hadoop-Linux/README.md

 	All vms should be of same distribution, Currently it works on ubuntu\n Hadoop related VMs - one MasterNode and ANY number of Slave nodes, use Virtual box.
-	On virtual box -create the VMs with one Regular NAT adapter to use ur host os's Internet and create one other network adapter with Virtual box host only mode This way you get a pre interconnected Set of VMS, which can talk to each other ; No need for DNS ; No need to set static IPs Pre-inteconnected nodes or cluster with IP addresses on virtual adapter which we use. use the Private IPs that are generated and add it to the env values in the scripts Pre-requisites for the script to function ->  properly install fabric as root use command -> pip install fabric==1.13     is the command that you need. if its a new server(terminal-box) run the yum /apt upgrade before starting this script even the script calls it.
+	On virtual box -create the VMs with one Regular NAT adapter to use ur host os's Internet And create one other network adapter with Virtual box host only mode I.3 - > Each VM has one NAT adapter (internet bound) and Virtual box host only mode adapter ( to talk to each other) This way you get a pre interconnected Set of VMS, which can talk to each other ; No need for DNS ; No need to set static IPs Pre-inteconnected nodes or cluster with IP addresses on virtual adapter which we use.
+	Use the Private IPs that are generated and add it to the env values in the scripts Pre-requisites for the script to function ->  properly install fabric as root Use command -> pip install fabric==1.13
+	If its a new server(terminal-box) run the yum /apt upgrade before starting this script even the script calls it.